Getting to Know Your Blockouts (‘Request’ Mode):

 Here’s how to do it:

-5 - In the ‘Timeslots’ section, hover over the desired period and click the 'Drop Down' arrows.
+- In the Timeslots section, hover over the desired period and click the drop down arrows.

-7 - Next, choose the date on which your availability blockout recurs.
+- Next, choose the date on which your availability blockout re-occurs.